 The EdgarStat Blog explores issues in transfer pricing and application of the transactional net margin method (TNMM or CPM in the US) and other enterprise profit-based methods.
+Blog writings reflect the position of the authors and are not the opinion of EdgarStat.

 Topics: Tutorial Valuation CAPM